polo2ro/angular-teleperiod/README.md

 `dtend`:
 A scope property to update with the end date of the selection

+`ready`:
+Load teleperiod if ready=true

 `periods`:
 Optional property to update with the list of selected periods

+`selectedevents`:
+Optional list of events to replace with a selection

+`refreshevents`:
+Set this value to "true" to force a reload of all events

 __On a tp-timeline tag__